jeannesbryan/r2box/README.md

 > **R2Box is experimental software.
 Expect bugs.**
 > It is a personal/open-source experiment built on a young GUI toolkit and is not intended to be treated as a production-grade replacement for mature S3 clients.
 Back up important data, use appropriately scoped credentials, and test destructive operations carefully.

-R2Box focuses on a small desktop workflow: **connect, browse, upload, download, inspect, and delete**.
-Starting with 0.4.0, R2Box also supports sequential transfer queues, cancellation, and retrying failed transfers.
+R2Box focuses on a small desktop workflow: connect, browse, upload, download, inspect, copy, move/rename, and delete.
+R2Box also supports sequential transfer queues, cancellation, and retrying failed transfers

 ## Features